BaobabLims/baobab.lims/docs/setup.rst

 .. image:: _static/setup_images/su50.PNG

 Enter the details of the sample type and press the ‘save’.
-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 Set up your other parameters
 ----------------------------

 Once all the above categories have been set up, all other categories can be set up.
 These can be managed by simply selecting the category and adding information using the ‘Add’ button.
 Enter details related to the category and press the ‘save’ button.
-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 .. image:: _static/setup_images/su51.PNG